codesofTG/TGCodes-Digital-Clock/README.md

 TG Codes💛 - Digital Clock
 ## Description

-TG Codes💛 - Circular progress bar is a visually appealing and customizable HTML, CSS, and JavaScript code that creates a circular progress bar with a gradient color effect.
-It features a smooth animation, dynamic percentage display, and responsive design.
-Use it to showcase progress in a stylish and engaging way.
-Perfect for web development projects, personal portfolios, and more.
+TG Codes💛 - Digital Clock is a GitHub repository showcasing a stylish and modern digital clock created using HTML, CSS, and JavaScript.
+With a vibrant color scheme, gradient background, and accurate time display in hours, minutes, and seconds, this clock adds a visually appealing element to your web projects.